justjulio95/read-me-generator/README.md

 * [Questions](#Questions)

 ## Installation
-To install the necessary dependencies please run the following `npm inquirer`
+To install the necessary dependencies please run the following command:

+`npm test`

 ## Usage
-Use at your own leisure.

-## License

-This project is licensed under the MIT license
+whenever

+undefined

 ## Contributing
-fork and push to a new branch for review
+fork and push for review

 ## Tests
 To run tests, run the following command:

-`npm test`
+'npm inquirer'

 ## Questions
 If there are any questions concerning this project, please open an issue or contact me directly at just.julio95@gmail.com.